 Section 1: Proposing Amendments

 These bylaws may be amended from time to time as follows: The Executive Committee may propose amendments for approval by the Association.
 Proposed amendments may be submitted to the Executive Committee upon petition signed by at least 25 voting members of the Association.

 The Association may, by action at a scheduled meeting, provide that a proposed amendment, not supported by the Executive Committee, be submitted for approval by electronic ballot in accordance with above.
 At least 30 days prior to the vote, the proposed amendments and Executive Committee’s recommendation shall be communicated to the Association via electronic mail.

 Section 2: Ratifying Amendments

-Proposed amendments recommended by the Executive Council shall be acted upon by the Association by either of the following two methods:
+Proposed amendments recommended by the Executive Committee shall be acted upon by the Association by the following action.